 For those of you coming from an Exchange background (like me), think of Cloud Connector Edition as roughly the same as an Exchange hybrid server.

 This update to CCE will feature an auto update feature that will keep your CCE server up-to-date with feature upgrades.
-You can see the version history for CCE at this link.

 Cloud PBX support for Exchange Server